datasage/amazon-dax-client/README.md

 A PHP implementation of the Amazon DynamoDB Accelerator (DAX) client, providing high-performance caching for DynamoDB operations.

+This is currently in development and should not be used.
+It will be ready for use once a release is published.

+## Recent Improvements

+This implementation has undergone significant improvements and fixes:

+### Security & Authentication Enhancements
+- **Host Restriction**: All AWS SigV4 authentication signatures now use the canonical `dax.amazonaws.com` endpoint for enhanced security
+- **Authentication Fixes**: Resolved host header formatting issues, hardcoded endpoint problems, and improved SigV4 compliance
+- **Canonical Request Building**: Enhanced canonical request building with proper header handling and alphabetical sorting

+### Protocol & Compatibility Fixes
+- **CBOR Tag Correction**: Fixed CBOR tag values to match AWS official specification (3321-3324 instead of 258-261)
+- **DAX-Specific CBOR Support**: Full implementation of DAX-specific CBOR encoding/decoding with support for DynamoDB sets (SS, NS, BS)
+- **Protocol Compliance**: Improved compatibility with official AWS DAX protocol specification

+### Implementation Completeness
+- **Full DynamoDB Operations**: Support for all DynamoDB operations including batch operations, queries, and scans
+- **Advanced Caching**: Key schema caching with TTL and attribute list caching with LRU eviction
+- **Connection Management**: Robust connection pooling, health checking, and cluster discovery
+- **Comprehensive Testing**: 26+ unit tests with full coverage of core functionality

 ## Requirements

 - PHP 8.1 or newer